Top Temples & Places of Worship in Mumbai

 - Remove footwear before entering shrines; most places have a cloakroom or shoe stand for a nominal fee.

-- Photography is often restricted inside sanctums — always look for signs or ask before you shoot.
+- Photography is often restricted inside sanctums; look for signs or ask before you shoot.

 - Queues and darshan lines can be long at popular temples; carry water and avoid the midday heat.

-- Offerings like flowers, coconuts and sweets are sold outside most temples for small amounts; you are never obliged to buy.
+- Offerings like flowers, coconuts and sweets are sold outside for small amounts; you are never obliged to buy.

 - Silence your phone, avoid pointing your feet at deities, and follow the lead of regular worshippers if you are unsure.

-You do not need to be religious to appreciate Mumbai’s places of worship — they are living museums of the city’s history, art and generosity.
-If you have only a day, pair the Mahalakshmi Temple and Haji Ali in the morning, then head to Bandra for Mount Mary in the afternoon; if you have more time, add Siddhivinayak on a non-Tuesday and a quiet evening at Banganga.
+You do not need to be religious to appreciate Mumbai’s places of worship; they are living museums of the city’s history, art and generosity.
+If you have only a day, pair the Mahalakshmi Temple and Haji Ali in the morning, then head to Bandra for Mount Mary in the afternoon.
+With more time, add Siddhivinayak on a non-Tuesday and a quiet evening at Banganga.
 Go early to beat both the crowds and the heat, carry small cash for offerings and cloakrooms, dress respectfully, and check festival calendars and tide timings before you set out.
 Do that, and these sacred spaces will show you a side of Mumbai that no skyline ever could.